Newbury Fire & Rescue Department Overview

 The fireboat also responds to boat fires and boating accidents on Lake Sunapee.
 Certainly not as common as boating accidents, but the use of seaplanes on the lake has resulted in the department responding to two aircraft emergencies on the lake over the years.
 During the winter, ice fishing and winter sports on the lake also poses the threat of accidents and injuries.

-The Bradford Rescue Squad and New London Ambulance Service supports the Newbury Fire Department in providing medical transport to of the injured to New London Hospital.
-Bradford responds to South Newbury and the eastern part of the town up to the center.
-New London Hospital EMS responds to the area east and west of Lake Sunapee from the New London line to the Sunapee town line.
-The Dartmouth Hitchcock Medical Center helicopter responds to serious medical emergencies requiring helicopter transport to a hospital.
+The New London Ambulance Service supports the Newbury Fire Department in providing medical transport to of the injured to New London Hospital.
+The Dartmouth Hitchcock Medical Center helicopter (DHART) responds to serious medical emergencies requiring helicopter transport to a hospital.

 Complete information on the Newbury Fire Department apparatus and operations in other sections of the website.